Folks-Finance/folks-router/apps/website/src/content/docs/docs/sdk/overview.md

 ### Installation

-To interact with the SDK you can install using your package manager of choice.
+To interact with the SDK install it using your package manager of choice.

 ```bash
 # npm